 Last, but certainly not the least, garnish with smoked paprika, chives and more bacon bits.

-- If you want to speed up the cooling process of the boiled eggs, run it under cold water or submerge eggs in cold water.
+- If you want to speed up the cooling process of the boiled eggs, run it under cold water or submerge eggs in cold water before peeling.

 - Cooled eggs are a lot easier to peel.
 They are stiffer and the egg whites don’t break apart as easily when you peel them.
 Consider boiling the eggs ahead of time and letting them cool in the refrigerator.

-The beauty of this dish is that you can make it ahead of time!
-Which is one of the reasons why it makes a great party dish.
-Make it ahead of time, leave it in the refridgerator, and serve it whenever you are ready.
+Bacon deviled eggs can be made ahead of time, which is one of the reasons why they make such a great party dish.
+Make them ahead of time, leave it in the refrigerator, and serve it whenever you are ready.

 Bacon Deviled Eggs…one of those easy, yummy and budget-friendly appetizer that is sure to please a crowd!
 I hope you give this a try!

 DID YOU ENJOY THIS RECIPE?
 Please comment below and give us a 5-star rating!
 This will help others find this recipe on Google and Pinterest.
 We very much appreciate your help! 🤍

 Other fun appetizers on the blog